Consuming contaminated water can have very dire consequences to our health.

 How to Use the Sun to Purify Water

-For best results, choose a location where direct sun light will be undisturbed for at least six hours.
+For best results, choose a location where direct sunlight will be undisturbed for at least six hours.
 If it is a little cloudy, exposure time increases to two days.

 How to Use a Solar Still

-A Solar Still is a device that can be constructed in order to distill contaminated water into drinking water, or to pull condensation from damp resources in order to produce enough water for consumption.
+A Solar Still is a device that can be constructed in order to distill contaminated water into drinking water or to pull condensation from damp resources in order to produce enough water for consumption.
 Solar stills can be a life-saving device if stranded in the desert without water or if lost at sea.
 This simple device uses the sun to evaporate contaminated water from a collection basin and collect the condensation in another basin.
 The condensation is essentially distilled and drinkable.
 It can be done with saltwater and can even be constructed to pull moisture from the ground if water isn't available at all.
-Solar stills can either be constructed out of simple materials or purchased and used for emergency.
+Solar stills can either be constructed out of simple materials or purchased and used for emergencies.
 To learn how to make a solar still in a survival situation or to purchase one in case of emergency, read our detailed article about solar stills here.